operio-dev/operio-whitepaper/docs/04_architecture.md

 **Strategic Intent Translation**: An executive can state a goal like "improve cash flow efficiency by 15% this quarter without impacting growth."
 The Goal Translation Engine converts this into structured objectives, the Reasoning Engine models the entire business and generates multi-pronged execution plans dispatched simultaneously to Finance, HR, and Sales agents.

-**Emergent Workflow Generation**: Faced with supply chain disruptions, the core doesn't follow scripts—it creates new ones.
+**Emergent Workflow Generation**: Faced with supply chain disruptions, the core doesn't follow scripts.
+It creates new ones.
 It might instruct the Operations Agent to re-route shipments, the Finance Agent to model cost impacts, the Sales Agent to manage customer expectations, and the Marketing Agent to pause campaigns for delayed products.

 **Proactive Intelligence**: The core operates in perpetual analysis, constantly running business simulations.
 It moves from reactive to prescriptive, identifying root causes of problems like increasing churn, predicting at-risk customers, and generating multi-agent retention campaigns before human analysts finish building reports.